abstewart/DRaw/FinalProject/milestones/7/README.md

 #### Adrdox Documentation Generation ####
 From the root directory (`DRaw`), run `dub run adrdox -- -i ./client-and-server`

-View the resulting documentation HTML in the `generated-docs` directory.
+View the resulting documentation HTML (start with [`index.html`](../../../generated-docs/index.html)) in the `generated-docs` directory.
 This will build an interactive HTML documentation.

 ### Notes ###
 * If you are on a Mac computer, you may need to run: `export MACOSX_DEPLOYMENT_TARGET=11` in your terminal before running `dub`.